imor/mini-lsm/mini-lsm-book/src/week1-02-merge-iterator.md

 Okay, here is the problem: we want to express that the lifetime of the iterator is the same as the `map` in the structure.
 How can we do that?

-This is the first and most tricky Rust language thing that you will ever meet in this course -- self-referential structure.
-If it is possible to write something like:
+This is the first and trickiest Rust language concept you will encounter in this course: self-referential structures.
+If it were possible to write something like:

 ```rust,no_run
 pub struct MemtableIterator { // <- with lifetime 'this